pybricks/pybricks-micropython/doc/source/startinstall.rst

 Preparing the microSD card
 -----------------------------------------------------------

-To make it possible to run MicroPython programs on your EV3 brick, you'll now learn how to install the required tools on your microSD card.
+To make it possible to run MicroPython programs on your EV3 Brick, you'll now learn how to install the required tools on your microSD card.

 If the microSD card contains files you want to keep, make sure to create a backup of its contents first.
 See :ref:`managing files on the EV3 <managefiles>` to learn how to backup your previous MicroPython programs if necessary.